 Ensemble Member/General Manager

-Emma is a 2007 graduate of Gettysburg College, where she double majored in English and Theatre Arts with a minor in Classical Studies.
-While there, she directed, teched, stage managed, and performed in entirely too many theatrical productions, favorites including An Experiment with an Air Pump, Much Ado About Nothing, Metamorphoses, and Lebensraum.
-Other credits include internships at the Gettysburg Arts Festival and Williamstown Theatre Festival, as well as onstage work at the Actors’ NET of Bucks County and the Renegade Shakespeare troupe.
-In her time at Touchstone, she has enjoyed hands-on involvement in production, with roles including stage management (Shipwrecked, The Tempest, YPF), lighting design (The Pan Show, The Whitman Piece, Fresh Voices), and performance (The Pan Show, Follies, Dr. Horrible).
-When not immersed in production, Emma manages the space rentals, assists with marketing, and dabbles in graphic design.
+Emma holds a BA from Gettysburg College, where she double majored in English and Theatre Arts with a minor in Classical Studies, and an MA in Performance Studies from the University of Chichester.
+Other theatrical work includes internships at Williamstown Theatre Festival and the Gettysburg Arts Festival, as well as onstage work at Actors’ NET of Bucks County and Renegade Shakespeare troupe.
+In her time at Touchstone, she has enjoyed extensive hands-on involvement in production, with roles including stage management (Shipwrecked, The Tempest, YPF), lighting design (The Pan Show, The Whitman Piece, Fresh Voices), and performance (Dr. Horrible, Follies, Journey from the East).
+When not immersed in production, Emma manages the space rentals, assists with marketing, teaches in the Young Playwrights’ classroom, and dabbles in graphic design.

 Bill received his B.A. in English Literature from Lehigh University and his M.F.A. in Acting/Directing from the Dallas Theatre Centre of Trinity University.
 He studied mime with Paul Curtis of The American Mime Theatre, founded the People’s Theatre Company in 1977 and later co-founded Touchstone Theatre in 1981 where he was Producing Director until 1990.
 During a hiatus from Touchstone in 1996, Bill created Little Pond Arts Retreat in Nazareth, Pennsylvania with his wife Bridget–a retreat center dedicated to exploring the art of transcendence–and toured to Switzerland, Australia, New Zealand, Britain, and throughout Canada and the United States with his original dramas: The Kingfisher’s Wing and The Marriage of Munirih Khanum.
 Bill returned to Touchstone as a full-time Ensemble Member in 2003 where he has won numerous awards over the years–including a Fringe First at the Edinburgh Fringe Festival in Scotland, and a Pennsylvania Solo Theatre Arts Fellowship.
 Bill has served as a panelist and adjudicator for the National Endowment for the Arts, the Maryland State Arts Council and the Barrymore Awards of Philadelphia.